 This material can help identify residents and land owners during the 17th, 18th and 19th centuries.
 Valuations lists are particularly useful because they provide a very detailed picture of the property holdings and personal wealth of an individual.
 Aggregates, or summaries, of valuation data are part of this collection.
 Lists for Maine are also part of the collection.
 The collection is located in the Special Collections Department.

 Additional Resources for Geographical Resources

 The State Library's collection has many histories of the Commonwealth, including regimental histories and official reports by the Adjutant General of Military Personnel.
 These include Massachusetts Soldiers and Sailors of the Revolutionary War and Massachusetts Soldiers, Sailors, and Marines in the Civil War, and many other series.
-For other specific holdings, please refer to the online public catalog.
+For other specific holdings, please refer to the online catalog.